 Item Description Remote Destination Select either SQL Server or Oracle.

-Item Description Remote Data Connection If your Axiom Software system is hosted on the Axiom cloud service, then you must specify a remote data connection in order to connect with the external database.
+Remote Data Connection If your Axiom Software system is hosted on the Axiom cloud service, then you must specify a remote data connection in order to connect with the external database.
 You can select any remote data connection that has been set up in Scheduler.
 If no remote data connections have been defined in your system, then this setting does not apply and will not display.
-Server • For SQL Server, enter the server name for the external database.
+Server For SQL Server, enter the server name for the external database.
 For Oracle, enter the connection parameters for the external database.
 You can obtain these parameters from the Oracle TNS Names entry.
-For more information, see the similar discussion for setting up Oracle as an import source (Import source: Oracle).
+For more information, see the similar discussion for setting up Oracle as an import source (Connection information for Oracle).
 Database Enter the name of the external database.
 This setting only applies if the database is SQL Server.
 User Enter the user name to use to connect to the external database.
 For SQL Server, the user credentials must be for a SQL Server account; network domain credentials cannot be used.
 NOTE: The user credentials must have the appropriate permissions to perform the table actions for the export in that database.
 Password Enter the password to use to connect to the external database.
 NOTE: The password must be re-entered whenever any of the other connection properties are changed.
-Target Table Specify the name of the table to create or update in the destination database.
-If desired, you can use the Choose Table button 🔟 to the right of the box to look up existing table names in the destination database.
-You can update an existing table or create a new table.
-The behavior is determined by the setting Drop and Create Destination Table on the Execute tab (see Configuring additional export options).
-Note that if "drop and create" is not enabled for the export, then the table must already exist in the destination database because the export will not create it.
-You can either manually create the table in the destination database before running the export, or you can run the export once with "drop and create" enabled to initially create the table, then disable the option for future executions to update the existing table.